Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Meals: breakfast, lunch, dinner

-Hotel: Muong Thanh Lai Chau Hotel (with pool)
+Hotel: Muong Thanh Lai Chau Hotel (pool)

 Meals: breakfast, lunch